JasperBraun/PasteAlignments/README.md

 ## List of allowed scoring parameters

+The following list of scoring parameters comprises the available options for the `--match_reward`, `--mismatch_penalty`, `--gapopen_cost`, and `--gapextend_cost` parameter values.
+Corresponding statistical parameters lambda and K are used for computation of bitscore, and evalue and are listed here for reference. gap open and gap extension cost 0 means that megablast default method for computing these values is used, which leaves gap open cost as 0 and calculates gap extension cost as `(reward / 2) + penalty`.

 reward | penalty | gap open cost | gap extension cost | lambda | K
 --- | --- | --- | --- | --- | ---
 1 | 5 | 0 | 0 | 1.39 | 0.747